Triad Research · Memo 03 · Founder Note

 • Risk: roster discovery is operationally expensive

-The premium on voice is real and growing.
-Creators currently in the 10K–80K follower range who continue producing original work — analysis, framing, conviction — are the demographic that the converging market is most likely to reward over a three-to-five-year horizon.
-The temptation to optimise for short-term paid placements should be measured against the long-term cost of audience erosion.
+If you create: the premium on voice is real and it is growing.
+If you are at 10K to 80K followers producing original analysis, you are the demographic this migration rewards over the next three to five years.
+Every short-term placement you take prices against long-term audience erosion.
 A feed that reads as ad inventory has a ceiling.
-A feed that reads as original analysis does not.
+A feed that reads as original work does not.

-This is not a critique of how the established crypto agencies operate.
-Many of them are excellent firms run by serious people, and a paid-amplification campaign run against the right project at the right moment is genuinely valuable.
-The argument is narrower: the converged market will require a meaningfully different selection model than the one that built the current category, and Triad is built for the converged market.
+None of this is a shot at the established firms.
+Some of them are run by serious people, and a well-timed amplification campaign has its place.
+My claim is narrower: the converged market will select for a different model than the one that built this category, and we built Triad for the converged market.

-If you are a creator producing original work, the application is open.
-If you are a project evaluating distribution strategy for 2026, the question we would invite you to ask is what your campaign produces at T+180 days — and whether the answer to that question matches the campaign budget you've allocated.
+If you create original work, the application is open.
+If you are planning distribution for 2026, ask one question of every campaign you are quoted: what does it produce at T+180?
+Then check whether the answer matches the budget.

-The full apparatus — application, roster, retainer structure, campaign workflow — is at triadnetwork.xyz/creators.
+The full apparatus, application, roster, retainer structure and campaign workflow, is at triadnetwork.xyz/creators.

-Triad Research · Memo 03 · Distribution Series
+Triad Research · Memo 03 · Founder Note

 Sources & References